awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 If this attribute exists, it contains the Amazon Resource Name \(ARN\) of the Outpost\.
 For more information, see [Amazon Elastic Container Service on AWS Outposts](ecs-on-outposts.md)\.

 `ecs.capability.external`
 If this attribute exists, the instance is identified as an external instance\.
-For more information, see [Amazon ECS Anywhere](ecs-anywhere.md)\.
+For more information, see [External instances \(Amazon ECS Anywhere\)](ecs-anywhere.md)\.

 ### Custom attributes<a name="ecs-custom-attributes"></a>